Decomposition of multiple packings with subquadratic union complexity

 \begin{theorem}[Helly \cite{Hel30}] For any family of pseudodiscs in which every triple has a point in common, all members have a point in common. \end{theorem}

-\begin{proof}[Proof of Proposition \ref{prop:pseudodiscs}] By Theorem~\ref{thm:fox-pach}, it is sufficient to prove that the intersection graph of the pseudodiscs contains no $K_{t,t}$ as a subgraph, for a sufficiently large $t$, to be specified later.
-Suppose it does, and consider the $t$ pseudodiscs that belong to the first vertex class.
-Color a triple of them \emph{red} if they have a point in common, and \emph{blue} otherwise.
-It follows from Theorem~\ref{thm:helly} that there are no $k+1$ pseudodiscs, all of whose triples are red.
-Otherwise, they would share a point, contradicting our assumption that the pseudodiscs form a $k$-fold packing.
-Thus, if $t$ is large enough, by Ramsey's theorem the first vertex class of $K_{t,t}$ has $9$ pseudodiscs that form a $2$-fold packing.
-Their intersection graph is planar and hence $4$-colorable, so at least $3$ of these $9$ pseudodiscs must be pairwise disjoint.
-In the same way, we can choose $3$ pairwise disjoint pseudodiscs from the second vertex class of $K_{t,t}$.
-The $6$ pseudodiscs chosen induce a $K_{3,3}$ in the intersection graph.
-Moreover, their arrangement gives rise to a noncrossing drawing of $K_{3,3}$ in the plane, which is the desired contradiction. \end{proof}
+\begin{proof}[Proof of Proposition \ref{prop:pseudodiscs}] In view of Theorem~\ref{thm:fox-pach}, it is sufficient to prove that, for $t$ large enough, the intersection graph of the pseudodiscs contains no $K_{t,t}$.
+Suppose it does, and consider the $t$ pseudodiscs that form the first vertex class of $K_{t,t}$.
+Color each triple of them \emph{red} if they have a point in common and \emph{blue} otherwise.
+It follows from Theorem~\ref{thm:helly} that there are no $k+1$ pseudodiscs all of whose triples are red.
+Otherwise, they would share a point, contradicting the assumption that the pseudodiscs form a $k$-fold packing.
+Thus, if $t$ is large enough, then, by Ramsey's theorem, the first vertex class of $K_{t,t}$ has $9$ pseudodiscs all of whose triples are blue, that is, which form a $2$-fold packing.